-You do your best to film a perfect GoPro 4K footage.
-However, extra parts usually exist in the clip.
+You try to film a perfect GoPro 4K footage.
+However, redundant parts usually exist in the clip.
 It is very difficult to avoid potential interferences during filming, especially when you are moving.
-To make a greater clip for later sharing, what you can do is to cut the raw GoPro 4K file to remove redundant parts.
+To make a greater clip for later sharing, what you can do is to cut raw GoPro 4K file to remove unnecessary segments.
 And sometimes, you also need to join multiple segments together to make fragments compact with complete content or a totally fresh work full of imagination.

 Well here, tutorials of how to cut and merge GoPro 4K footages will be detailedly presented.

-Cutting helps us get rid of unwanted or unnecessary parts of GoPro video while splitting allows us to divide a video into several parts to meet online huploading requirements of size, length and bandwidth.
+Cutting helps us get rid of unwanted parts of GoPro video.
+Splitting allows us to divide a video into several parts to meet online uploading requirements of size, length and bandwidth.
 Here, we will introduce how to cut/trim and how to split GoPro videos with VideoProc separately.